 Experienced assessors fear, however, that it is time for a repeat of the story if the forthcoming election is held.

-- Just like after the bloody election outcome in 2014 where unclear circumstances over the election triggered a long-running civil war, type Bitte Hammargren, associate senior employee at the MENA program at the Foreign Policy Institute, in World Policy Day Issues.
+- Just like after the bloody election outcome in 2014 where unclear circumstances over the election triggered a long-running civil war, type Hammargren asked, associate senior employee at the MENA program at the Foreign Policy Institute, in World Policy Day Issues.

 The same ominous voices say about how the UN-led election process is in practice dead and buried.